german/redis_orm/README.md

 @album.photos << @photo1
 ```

-To extract all or part of the associated records by far  you could use 3 options (#find is an alias for #all in has_many proxy):
+To extract all or part of the associated records you could use 3 options for now (#find is an alias for #all in has_many proxy):

+* :limit

+* :offset

+* :order

+  Either :desc or :asc (default), since records are stored with Time.now.to_f scores, be default they could be fetched only in that (or reversed) order.
+To store them in different order you should *zadd* record's id to some other sorted list manually.

 ```ruby
 @album.photos.all(:limit => 0, :offset => 0).should == []